mitulgarg/HybridCluster_DGX_Spark_Mac_LLM_inference/README.md

 - ✅ Only 20-50 bytes transferred per iteration (token IDs only)
 - ✅ No KV cache streaming needed
 - ✅ Both machines fully utilized (90%+ utilization)
-- ✅ 2x measured speedup with simple implementation
+- ✅ 2x measured speedup with simple implementation (Will have more potential for larger models to be ran since it is quantized on the mac, but will take up more VRAM on the DGX for sure)

 This new architecture solves the bottleneck...